hedgedoc/hedgedoc/docs/content/references/hfm.md

 # HedgeDoc Flavored Markdown

-HedgeDoc has its own markdown dialect which supports many features from [CommonMark][commonmark] and [Github Flavored Markdown][gfm].
+HedgeDoc has its own markdown dialect which supports many features from [CommonMark][commonmark] and [GitHub Flavored Markdown][gfm].
 It also adds some new extensions and is missing some.

 These tables tell you what exactly we support in HedgeDoc 1.x (HFM 1) and HedgeDoc 2 (HFM 2).